 - You can minimize the chances of your own will being challenged after you pass away by working with an estate planning attorney to draft one.
 Your attorney can go over the state inheritance and will laws to make sure the document you create is legal and as immune from challenge as possible.

 - Consider whether a trust should be part of your estate plan, along with a will.
 Assets transferred to a trust aren’t subject to the probate process.
 A financial advisor can offer advice on whether a trust is right for you and which assets you might want to hold in the trust.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
+Finding the right financial advisor who fits your needs doesn’t have to be hard.
+SmartAsset’s free tool matches you with financial advisors who serve your area.
+You can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.